box/box-typescript-sdk-gen/docs/trashedFiles.md

 Permanently deletes a file that is in the trash.
 This action cannot be undone.

-This operation is performed by calling function `deleteFileTrash`.
+This operation is performed by calling function `deleteTrashedFileById`.

 See the endpoint docs at
 [API Reference](https://developer.box.com/reference/delete-files-id-trash/).